-One of Asset Panda’s Clients, Wilson County Sheriff’s Office, saves hours each week by using our database to track their efforts.
+One of Asset Panda’s Clients, Wilson County Sheriff’s Office, by using our database to track their efforts.

 Dispatchers are a great way to keep you updated.
 Pairing their efforts with cloud-based software and your officer’s GPS will give you real-time data on which you can make decisions.

 Connect GPSIf your officers are in pursuit or on the move, they may not be able to inform you of what is happening.
 GPS tracking can help give you some information as to where your field units are and where they’re headed, should something change abruptly.

 GPS is also a great way to track mileage and help you stay on top of fleet maintenance needs.
 Once each vehicle hits a certain number of miles driven, you can set your system up to send a notification to send it in for repairs.

 Make Reporting EasyThe easier it is for your officers to create reports and fill out paperwork, the more likely they are to get it done quickly.
 If they can do it on the go, during their down-time in the field, they’re more likely to get it done.